 A LIST OF DEMANDS

-The Associated Press obtained a list of the countries’ demands of Qatar on June 22.
+The Associated Press obtained a list of the Arab countries’ demands of Qatar on June 22.
 They include limiting diplomatic ties to Iran, shutting down the state-funded Al-Jazeera satellite news network and other media outlets, and severing ties to all “terrorist organizations,” including the Muslim Brotherhood and Lebanon’s Hezbollah.
 It also demanded Qatar expel the Turkish troops now stationed in the country, as well as pay reparations and submit to auditing.
-It gave a 10-day deadline, which likely will expire this weekend.
-Qatar has rejected the demands as violations of its sovereignty.

 A DIPLOMATIC DANCE